CelestialSayuki/Socpowerbud-XTs/README.md

 # Socpowerbud XT

-**Socpowerbud** is an advanced power and performance monitoring suite designed specifically for Apple Silicon devices.
+**Socpowerbud XT** is an advanced power and performance monitoring suite designed specifically for Apple Silicon devices.

 The project is divided into two distinct product lines to cater to different needs: